giiorg/tlc/README.md

 ## Installation & Running

-This API uses several extra services for persistent layer, caching and search indexing.
+This API uses several extra services for persistent layer, caching, queueing and search indexing.

 You can set up development environment with docker-compose.yml file that ships with this repository.